Participants in SLE can take advantage of:

 - A unique location wooded residential area across the street from the Nichols Arboretum

 - Increased ownership of their living space to make it more sustainable

-- Development of a deeper understanding of personal and civic responsibility in shaping a more vibrant planet and future
+- Development of personal and civic responsibility in shaping a more vibrant planet and future

 - Exploration of the ways sustainability ties into academic and career interests